Did you know that about 3.3 million people in the US have epilepsy? That makes it one of the most common neurological conditions in the country.

 Epilepsy affects people of all ages, genders, races and income brackets.

-Main causes of epilepsy
+Main causes of epilepsy and other risk factors

-The main causes of epilepsy include:
+Some of the main causes of epilepsy may include:

 4. Infections: Certain illnesses that affect the brain are another potential cause, including meningitis, malaria and HIV.